chrisbmar/google-saved-places-data-enricher/README.md

 This enriched data can be useful for:

-- Feeding it to an LLM as a .csv to then be able to ask it questions like: "Where does Chris recommend for a bakery in Islington?"
+- Feeding it to an LLM as a .csv to then be able to ask it questions like: "Where does Chris recommend for a pizza in Islington?"

 ## Prerequisites